GenomicsAotearoa/Pangenome-Graphs-Workshop/linear_reference_vc.md

 ```

-Now we can find the varient call stats using `bcftools stats`.
+Now we can find the variant call stats using `bcftools stats`.

 ```
 $ bcftools stats Simulation_SNP_5000.vcf.gz | head -30